Managing skin rash caused by antibiotic allergy

 - Carry the prescribed epinephrine auto-injector

 - Take the prescribed oral antihistamines.
-Antihistamines increase the white blood cells in the body while reducing the production of histamine which is released by the immune system in reaction to an allergen.
+Generally, antihistamines increase the white blood cells in the body while reducing the production of histamine which is released by the immune system in reaction to an allergen.

 - Apply calamine lotion on the rashes.
 It has zinc oxide that lessens the itchiness.
 Avoid applying near the nose, mouth, eyes, anal and genital areas.